-Hyperjumping taps into the powers of Necromancy to elevate a ship or other target into the higher dimensional spiritual planes, fold reality to align the intended exit point with the ship's present position beyond the Veil, and drop the ship back into the mortal planes at the new destination.
+Hyperjumping taps into the powers of Necromancy to elevate a ship or other target into the higher dimensional spiritual planes of the Afterlife, fold reality to align the intended exit point with the ship's present position beyond the Veil, and drop the ship back into the mortal planes at the new destination.
 More temperamental and with a higher Imperium requirement than Portal Travel, Hyperjumps are generally reserved for cases where Portal Travel is ineffective.
 For this reason it is used for capital ships among the Sparnell Confederation and Mordena, as their larger engine technologies still rely heavily upon magics which experience directional confusion within portals.
 The Hydell Order also relies upon Hyperjumping among their military ships as a backup option in cases where the Orbital Fareway System is unavailable or otherwise damaged.
 The spell is difficult to master, requires large resources to teach, and is only available for use at large scales by the Cosmically Attuned.
 As a result most Hyperjump practicioners are Void Mages who have taken a Soul Oath to serve their training organization for a set number of years in exchange for the knowledge.

 Hybeck slammed the telecomm back into its receiver before pasting on a fake smile and turning to his charges.
 "It's your lucky day!
 You get to experience a part of space most people don't get to return from!"
 "We were promised this would be a short tour," one of the dignitaries scowled.
 "I'm missing important business meetings."
 "I sincerely apologize for the delay," Hybeck gritted through his smile.
 "The Sparnelli were not thoughtful enough to schedule their invasion with us in advance."
 He tapped a code into the wall mounted keypad, causing the panels to rotate and reveal an array of jump harnesses complete with short-term emergency breathers.
 "Who wants to go first?"The Hyperjump spell uses Necromancy to relocate items, creatures, and even capital ships to a different part of the universe by phasing the target into one of the higher planes of the Void, bending reality around it, and dropping the target back into the mortal planes in the desired location.
 For a Standard Hyperjump spell the caster must phase with the spell and any additional targets must be in contact with the caster or another target contacting the caster.
 The lower ranged Targeted Hyperjump spell can be used to bring items or creatures to the caster in exchange for a higher Imperium draw.